 Some of the top rain gardens in Seattle include the roof of the Ballard Library, the SAM sculpture park, and the Sea/Tac transfer center.
 Many rain gardens are discrete- but you can find a listing of rain gardens at 12000raingardens.org.

 Seattle has fun inside adventures as well.
 In the heart of Seattle’s downtown-adjacent neighborhood of Belltown lies “Cinerama,” one of only three remaining movie theaters in the world that can show three panel Cinerama films.
 The landmark movie theater and its signature curved screen is open daily showing new releases, and open occasionally to show vintage Cinerama flicks.
-In 2020, (Cinerama closed during mandatory shutdowns in 2020 and announced in early 2021 that the venue would not not be reopening.)
+In 2020, (Cinerama closed during mandatory shutdowns in 2020.
+They announced in early 2021 that the venue would not not be reopening.)

 Seattle Public Library Central Branch